 MessageGears’ unique solution is to live wherever your data lives, so you can maximize your investment in consolidating your data, allowing you to utilize it live and in real time to build sophisticated cross-channel marketing campaigns.
-Our entire customer marketing platform is built with the idea of being centered around your data, getting out of the way so that your marketers can simply do their jobs without having to think about if the technology they’re using allows it.
+Our entire customer engagement platform is built with the idea of being centered around your data, getting out of the way so that your marketers can simply do their jobs without having to think about if the technology they’re using allows it.

 Don’t outsource things you don’t need to

 The beauty of some vendor solutions is marketers are in control of everything, but always protect your data.
 That’s yours, not theirs!
 Carefully select vendors that don’t want to control your data but instead want you to access it and utilize it.
 Involve your I.T. department in the vendor selection process so they can bring up some potential challenges before you settle.